Menu

 • At least one structure must be part of the diorama scene.
 It may be built from a kit or scratch built.
 Extra credit is given for scratch built structures.

-• All build threads are to be posted in the new 2024-2025 Winter Challenge Topic located on the Forum.
+• All build threads are to be posted in the new 2025-2026 Winter Challenge Topic of which this announcement is located in.
 Extra credit is given to detailed build threads.
 Further, posting must be limited to only this Forum during the time of the contest to help promote the Modelers Forum during this time.
 Simply have friends visit the site to show off your work in progress.
 You can use links as needed to point them to our site.

 Judging:

-We have three certified Master Modeler Railroader's of the NMRA who all previously judged at the national level of the NMRA acting as judges for this contest, Bob Hamm, Carl Smeigh and Mike Evens have graciously donated their time for this contest.
+We have certified Master Modeler Railroader's of the NMRA who all previously judged at the national level helping me determine the winners.

 The criteria that will be used for judging is a combined version of the 'Structure' and 'Scenery' contest forms used by the NMRA for contests with the addition of a new section called Thread Description.
 A copy of the form is attached to be used as reference as you build your thread.
 A total of 175 points will be achievable with the highest point count being declared the winner, second and third place will be the next two highest point counts.
 The Build Thread Section is worth 50 points to reward clear and helpful building technique sharing.

-As this is a thread contest instead of your typical on site contest the judges will be reviewing what you write in your thread in place of you filling out the Judging Form.
-Use the shown form as a guide to ensure you address all the things the judges will be looking to see accomplished as you write your building thread.
+As this is a thread contest instead of your typical on site contest we will be reviewing what you write in your thread in place of you filling out the Judging Form.
+Use the shown form as a guide to ensure you address all the things to accomplish as you write your building thread.

 You can contact the moderator of the contest Jim Donovan at cirrusmisty@gmail.com if you have questions.
 You can reach him either directly or through the Forum's internal mail system.